 This move came shortly after Saskatchewan passed North America's very first Occupational Health Act in 1971—making Canada a strong leader in this area.

 The role goes by several names.
-You will see titles like Health and Safety Inspector, Environmental Health Officer, and Health and Safety Specialist—but they all have the same goal: to uphold the law, and protect employees' health and wellbeing at work.
+You will see titles like Health and Safety Inspector, Health and Safety Coordinator, and Health and Safety Specialist—but they all have the same goal: to uphold the law and protect employees' health and wellbeing at work.

 1. Meaningful work that protects employee rights